-Hi guys.
 Can you please introduce the Carnero project to our readers?

-Carnero is definitely a punk band.
-We mix mathrock, crust, metal and hardcore but we are definitely a punk band for what concerns attitude, ideals and social involvement.
+We mix math-rock, crust, metal and hardcore but we are definitely a punk band for what concerns attitude, ideals and social involvement.

 Tell us something about your new album “Assalto”!

 We didn’t really change our style from the EP, we just expanded the focus a bit, mainly including some more rock’n’roll/stoner-ish vibes here and there, but it’s just as straight forward and angry as it gets.

-How do you compose, where do you get inspiration for your music and which artists have influenced your style & sound, if any?
+How do you compose, where do you get inspiration for your music and which artists have influenced your style & sound if any?

-I think this mixes up really well in the rehearsal room, we all contribute to songwriting and have different perspectives, there is no such thing as a main songwriter in Carnero.
-We just lock ourselves in a small and ridicolously hot (or freezing cold, depending on the season) room until the songs come together, haha.
+I think this mixes up really well in the rehearsal room, we all contribute to the songwriting and have different perspectives, there is no such thing as the main songwriter in Carnero.
+We just lock ourselves in a small and ridiculously hot (or freezing cold, depending on the season) room until the songs come together, haha.

 What about the European hardcore scene today, in your opinion?

 I’m sure there are a lot of cool bands, I know some, but they’re too many to list really.

 Tell us something about the ”Assalto” tour!

 We’ll probably play another handful of shows both in Italy and Europe to promote it a little more before we release new stuff, which by the way we’ve been writing for a couple of months now.

 What’s the coolest live act in your city?

 It’s hard to point out one because there aren’t many active bands from Forlì now, and members of Carnero make up at least 3 or 4 bands from our area haha.

 What’s the best live music show you’ve seen recently?